Graham Roope: Life and career

 He toured India and Pakistan with England in 1972–73, making his Test debut in the fourth Test against India at Kanpur.
 He played at home against New Zealand and West Indies in 1973, making two Test half-centuries, but was not then selected until the fourth and final Ashes Test against Australia at The Oval in 1975.
-After a first-inning duck, he made his best Test score of 77 in the second innings, enabling England to save the match against Dennis Lillee, Jeff Thomson and Max Walker, despite a first innings deficit of 431 runs.
+After a first-innings duck, he made his best Test score of 77 in the second innings, enabling England to save the match against Dennis Lillee, Jeff Thomson and Max Walker, despite a first innings deficit of 431 runs.
 He then fell out of favour again, before returning for the fourth and fifth Ashes Tests in 1977.
 He scored three further half-centuries on tour to Pakistan and New Zealand in 1977–78, and one more playing at home against Pakistan in 1978.
 His last Test appearance was in the first Test against New Zealand at home later in 1978.
 In all, he played 21 Tests and eight One Day Internationals for England, and was on the losing side in only two Tests and one ODI.

 Roope also played Non-League football as goalkeeper for a number of clubs including Corinthian Casuals, Ashford Town, Wimbledon, Hayes, Guildford City, Ramsgate, Margate, Kingstonian and Woking.
 He also played as an amateur in the Mid Sussex League for Ardingly and Cuckfield and in the Mid Sussex League Representative side in 1984 and 1985.

 He played again for Berkshire from 1983 to 1988, after retiring from Surrey.
 He moved to Yorkshire, where he became a coach at Ampleforth College and Woodhouse Grove School, and played for Hall Park in the Airedale and Wharfedale League.
 He was also a cricket commentator for BBC Radio Leeds.

 Graham Roope died suddenly of a heart attack in St George's, Grenada, while on a charity cricket tour.

 He was married three times, with a son and two daughters.